John 17:5 “And now, O Father, glorify Me together with Yourself, with the glory which I had with You before the world was.”

 Furthermore, Edwards maintained that we are the beneficiaries: “The only possible reason for such a being to create the universe was to extend that love to other, imperfect, beings. . . .
 All created reality is like a quintessential explosion of light from the sun of God’s intra trinitarian love.”

 God manifests Himself to us when we draw near to Him.

 John 14:21 “He who has My commandments and keeps them, it is he who loves Me.
 And he who loves Me will be loved by My Father, and I will love him and manifest Myself to him.”

 Whatever your understanding of God is, it pales in comparison to what that understanding will be when we meet Him face to face.
 It will be a moment like no other.
-To understand the magnitude of His power, His love, and His depth of character will take an eternity of searching.
+To understand the magnitude of His power, His love, and His depth of character is reserved on for His own.

 We experience such a small percentage of this knowledge now, and we rejoice and praise God for His glory.
 Imagine gaining a full opportunity, without hindrance to partake of Him?
 This thought is beyond my imagination.

 To be known by God is to know Him.

 Psalm 147:5 “Great is our Lord, and mighty in power; His understanding is infinite.”

 Scientists have speculated for years how much of the Universe we really know and observe and the numbers are staggering.
 It is estimated at best that we can observe 4% of the universe and yet we know almost the equivalent of zero.
 Now the Universe was created by God and for God, it is finite and has its limits.
 God Himself on the other hand is infinite in power, authority, and wisdom.